 Also, in that, we believe that chartering belongs in every lift off, although there are certainly many other things, activities that you can do during a lift‑off.

 Jade: OK.
 Awesome.
 What was your motivation for writing this book?

-Ainsley: Well, both Diane and I had done some chartering independently and on our own.
+Ainsley: Well, both Diana and I had done some chartering independently and on our own.
 We had both found that that’s an important step to take.
 However, we’ve both been involved in lots of retrospectives.
-As you know, Diane has written and co‑writes with direct respective books.
+As you know, Diana has written and co‑writes with direct respective books.
 So she knows a lot about that.
 But, I also have been doing a lot within HP.

 One of the things that we discovered in just casual conversation, besides our interest in this, is that we had learned from doing as many.
 Literally hundreds between us of retrospectives that a lot of the things that come up.
 Especially repeatedly in retrospectives could have either been eliminated or mitigated had people really started their projects off right.

 When we say “right” we mean with some kind of chartering effort.
 We looked around and although, we both know people who have been talking about this for a long time.
 We didn’t see anything written or any way to share what we knew.
 So we decided to fill the void.